Azure/fta-architecturalreview/articles/machinelearning.md

 ## Architecture Patterns

 The following architecture patterns either have a direct reference to Machine Learning or utilize Machine Learning in them.
 There is a good chance that the ultimate goal for a specific architecture, may align with one of these architectures.

+Other architecture patterns can utilize the Cognitive Services within them that are not listed below.
+If the customer is looking to utilize pre-built algorithms for text, video, or image recognition or understanding, the cognitive services should be considered.
+Other machine learning services.

    - [Machine Learning at Scale](https://docs.microsoft.com/en-us/azure/architecture/data-guide/big-data/machine-learning-at-scale)
    - [Real Time Processing](https://docs.microsoft.com/en-us/azure/architecture/data-guide/big-data/real-time-processing)